 © DAAD/Focke Strangmann

-Germany is one of the world’s leading countries in research and development.
-This is due not least to its strong system of research support.
-It not only finances infrastructure and institutions, but also and especially provides support for university-based cutting-edge research and researching enterprises, for cooperation between industry and science and for innovative business start-ups.
+Germany is one of the world’s leading countries in research and development This is in part thanks to its effective system of research support.
+As well as funding infrastructure and institutions, it supports cutting-edge research at universities and companies.
+Furthermore, it fosters cooperation between industry and science and provides support for innovative business start-ups.

 Germany has set itself the goal of spending 3.5 per cent of gross domestic product on research and development by the year 2025, one of the highest proportions of any country worldwide.
-Among others, framework programmes like the High-Tech Strategy define which areas will be prioritised and how the money will be invested.
+Framework programmes like the High-Tech Strategy define which areas will be prioritised and how the money will be invested.

 www.daad.de > UAS.International

 The large non-university research organisations also face international competition.
 The Pact for Research and Innovation aims to strengthen their position by creating the stable financial conditions and freedom of movement needed by cutting-edge research at the international level.

 www.bmbf.de > Pact for Research and Innovation (only in German)